greg-white/sTest/README.md

 ## Test grouping

+You can optionally divide your tests into gropups with own summaries.
+You can also split these groups into sections.

 ### `TEST_GROUP(X)`

 `X` - group name

 Create a test group named `X`.
 It also prints to the output summary of previous group (all and failed test count) and the name of the current group.

-* Group ends when a new one begins or program reach test summary commands.
+* Group ends when a new one begins, a section begins or program reach test summary commands.
 * Group summary is printed at the end of the group.
 * Groups can have same names.
 * There can be many groups in one scope.
+* When there are tests but no group is curently defined, test will be assigned to an unnamed group.

 Example:
 ```